Enlightenment/efl/README.md

 For more modern framebuffer support you may want drm/kms rendering support so enable this.
-This is what you also want for wayland compositor support in enlightenment as it will want to be able to render to a moder framebuffer tarbet with atomic buffer swapping.
+This is what you also want for wayland compositor support in enlightenment as it will want to be able to render to a modern framebuffer target with atomic buffer swapping.
 To do this provide:
 ``` sh
 -Ddrm=true